Skip to content

 How to Make Carnations Part of Your Life

 With their lively appearance and rich symbolism, carnations are widely used in bouquets, suitable for a variety of occasions.
-A popular Valentine’s Day gift is The Eros bouquet, with a vibrant medley of red and pink roses and carnations, with eucalyptus and sprigs of greenery.
+A popular Valentine's Day gift is The Crush bouquet, with a delicate blend of white and pink stems, with eucalyptus and sprigs of greenery.

 The Athena with white carnations, delphinium, and roses in soft shades of cream, white, and blush is a cheerful gift for all kinds of occasions.
-And The Confetti lives up to its name with colorful carnations, roses, delphinium, snapdragons, and Veronica.
+And The Royal lives up to its name with an eye-catching arrangement of roses, mums, carnations, and more.

 A Short Guide to Snowdrops